-WHAT is it?
-The YMCA’s Diabetes Prevention Program is a lifestyle modification program designed to reduce the risk of developing Type 2 Diabetes.
+- What is YDPP?
+The YMCA’s Diabetes Prevention Program is a lifestyle modification program designed to reduce the risk of developing type 2 diabetes.
 In summer 2018, DPP earned full recognition from the Centers for Disease Control and Prevention (CDC).
 This designation is reserved for programs that effectively deliver a quality, evidence-based program that meets CDC standards.

-HOW does it work?
+- How does the program work?
 Participants gather in a relaxed classroom setting with a trained lifestyle coach to discuss how to incorporate healthy eating, physical activity, and behavior modification into their daily lives.

-WHERE is it offered?
-The program is offered at each Tampa Y location within the Tampa.
+- Where is the program offered?
+The program is offered at each Tampa Y location.
 Ask the Welcome Center at your Y about on-site opportunities to bring the program to your workplace.

-WHEN does class start?
-Each center frequently holds DPP classes.
-If the current class has already begun, inform the Welcome Center you are interested.
+- When are program sessions?
+Each Tampa Y location frequently holds DPP classes.
+If the current class has already begun, inform the Welcome Center you are interested in the program.
 Once there are enough interested people, a new class can begin.

-WHY should I participate?
-Programs like the YMCA’s Diabetes Prevention Program have been shown to reduce the number of cases of Type 2 Diabetes by 58% and 71% in individuals over age 60.
+- Why should someone participate?
+Programs like the YMCA’s Diabetes Prevention Program have been shown to reduce the number of cases of type 2 diabetes by 58% and 71% in individuals over age 60.
 Join today and improve your health and happiness!

 Take this quiz to find out if you’re at risk for diabetes.

 Facts about Type 2 Diabetes

 - An estimated 1 in 3 adults in the United States has prediabetes, yet only 7% know they have it.